sschwartzer/EasyPeasy/README.md

 - (sure that all the files are downloaded and loacted in the same folder) Right click on ep.ps1, and click on 'Run with PowerShell' (PowerShell - with ExecutionPolicy ByPass).

 # Results on the command line:
- After running the program, an output will be showed on PowerShell command line that will help the user understand what the program does:
+ After running the program, an output will be showed on PowerShell command line that will help the user understand what the program does - exmaple:

  Getting Hashes from Active Directory...